paulosjd/aurnapi/readme.md

 **/data/{pollutant}/{site code}**

-a list of hourly measurements and associated timepoints for a specified pollutant and monitoring site, e.g. /data/pm10/ABD n.b. pollutants and site codes are case-sensitive
+a list of hourly measurements and associated timepoints for a specified pollutant and monitoring site, e.g. /data/pm10/abd

 **/data/{pollutant}/{site code}/{start date}**